Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: Preliminaries

-Our main result in this paper is the following: \begin{thm} The cut-off problem for Petri nets is decidable in polynomial time. \end{thm} As a consequence we easily get that, \begin{cor} The cut-off problem for rendez-vous protocols is decidable in polynomial time. \end{cor}
+Our main result in this paper is the following: \begin{thm} The cut-off problem for Petri nets is decidable in polynomial time. \end{thm} Since the construction of $\net_\prot$ can be done in polynomial time in the size of $\prot$, by Proposition~\ref{prop:equiv}, we then get that: